By Louis Golino, special to CoinWeek …..

 The Mint Responds

-A friend of Coro’s — a dealer who sells Mexican coins — contacted the Casa de Moneda on his behalf to try to learn more about the coin and received a response that, in abbreviated form, states that a decree (the Spanish equivalent of law) of September 19, 1947, called for the issuance of a “silver coin with the characteristics of the image [of Coro’s coin] was published.
+A friend of Coro’s — a dealer who sells Mexican coins — contacted the Casa de Moneda on his behalf to try to learn more about the pattern coin and received a response that, in abbreviated form, states that a decree (the Spanish equivalent of law) of September 19, 1947, called for the issuance of a “silver coin with the characteristics of the image [of Coro’s coin] was published.
 However, the fifty-centavos coins were not put into circulation.”

 In addition, they found two books on Mexican coinage that describe “only pieces of five and one pesos were minted, and their issuance began shortly after the corresponding decree was promulgated.”
 They also noted the inscription “Juarez” that appears on the shoulder of his portrait, which, due to the heavy toning on the coin and the quality of the image sent, they thought was handwritten but Coro stresses that it is engraved.